alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Interface Frequency Group: 0.755;1.699;3.210;2.266;2.832;3.587 Hz
 - Displacement Response Frequency Group: 0.326 Hz

 This record shows that medium-high displacement is not necessarily determined by a single instantaneous peak.
 Power Packet, Measured Interface Power/Work Packet, and frequency-group conversion must be read together.
-It is useful as a middle-layer case for showing that the relation among power-potential intensity, interface exchange, and displacement manifestation is not a single linear relation.
+It is useful as a middle-layer case for showing that the relation among power intensity, interface exchange, and displacement manifestation is not a single linear relation.

 ### RSN8130: Medium-Displacement Case